Dammy-onii/landing-page---tailwindCSS/README.md

 Navigate to the project directory:

-bash

-Copy code

-cd project-name

-Install dependencies:

-Using npm:

-bash

-Copy code

-npm install
+Using npm: npm install

-Or using yarn:
+Or using yarn: yarn install

-bash

-Copy code

-yarn install

 Running the Project

 Start the development server:

-Using npm:

-bash

-Copy code

-npm run dev
+Using npm: npm run dev

-Or using yarn:
+Or using yarn: yarn dev

-bash

-Copy code

-yarn dev

 Open your browser and visit: